 - Staffing: Two interdisciplinary teams care for about 600 patients.
 Each team consists of two geriatricians, two geriatric nurse practitioners, one geriatric social worker, and two office staff.
 Each nurse practitioner makes 30 to 35 house calls a week, while each physician makes 15 to 20 house calls per week.
 The geriatricians share on-call duty and are available 24 hours a day/7 days a week by phone for urgent events.

-- Costs: Data provided in April 2009 indicates that each House Call team costs approximately $600,000 to $700,000 per year.
+- Costs: Data provided in April 2009 indicated that each House Call team costs approximately $600,000 to $700,000 per year.
 The Black Bag supply costs are $8,000 to $10,000 per clinician.
 The laptops and information technology support for the portable electronic health record is approximately $2,000 per machine plus annual information technology support expenses.

 - Financial implications: The hospital suffers financially if the program is successful in preventing admissions.
 However, the hospital benefits from a reduction in inpatient length of stay.
 In addition, the program has been a source of new patient business for the hospital, because House Call participants, who have designated House Call geriatricians as their primary care physicians, are now admitted to the Washington Hospital Center when they require inpatient care.
 Estimates indicate that the program is responsible for admitting approximately 100 new inpatients each year.